gucci-ninja/.dotfiles/README.md

 # Introduction

 Along with my dotfiles, this will also document how I installed Arch Linux - in caseI have to do it again.
 This is my second installation because my first one, for whatever reason, died and I didn't even have my dotfiles backed up to git.
+Go [here](#help) if you need help.

 # Step 1 - Booting the ISO
 I already have an ISO image of Arch Linux on a USB so I just plugged that in, spammed F2/F3 repeatedly until I saw the boot menu.